Resources

 Updating the hardware in the device itself would constitute something like installing a new battery, installing more storage or even adding a screen protector and case to the device.
 Due to how fragile these mini-computers are, we consider adding a case to the device an ESSENTIAL update that you need to make if you hope to protect your investment and use the device for a long period of time!

-Note: If you have an old smart phone that you know you’ll never use again, a fun project is prying open the device, looking at what’s in it and trying to identify what each component does.
+Note: If you have an old smart phone that you know you’ll never use again, a fun project is prying open the device; looking at what’s in it and trying to identify what each component does.
 If you have kids, this is especially important so they can learn how these mini-computers work and hopefully gain a new respect for how intricate, delicate and complicated they are!

 Firmware and Driver Updates

-These updates are issued by the various manufacturers of the components within the phone; such as the front and rear camera, network card, sensors, media and audio, location, bluetooth and Wi-Fi.
+These updates are issued by the various manufacturers of the components within the phone; such as the front and rear camera, network card, sensors, media and audio, location, Bluetooth and WiFi.

 Updates for these components are designed to ensure optimization, reliability and in rare cases resolving open security vulnerabilities that may have been found.